Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-The simplest case is the spectrum that consists of only of the fundamental frequency $f$.
-This defines the sinusoid: a frequency in pure oscillatory movement called `simple harmonic movement'.
-Be $S_i^f$ a sequence whose samples $s_i^f$ describes a sinusoid of frequency $f$:
+The simplest case is the spectrum with only one frequency, which is a sinusoid, often regarded as a ``pure'' oscillation (e.g. in terms of the \emph{simple harmonic motion}).
+Let $S^f$ be a sequence whose samples $s_i^f$ describe a sinusoid with frequency $f$:

-where $\lambda_f=\frac{f_s}{f}=\frac{\delta_f}{\lambda_s}$ is the number of samples in the period.
+where $\lambda_f=\frac{f_s}{f}=\frac{\delta_f}{\delta_s}$ is the number of samples in the period.

-In a similar fashion, other waveforms are applied in music for their spectral qualities and simplicity.
-While the sinusoid is an isolated point in the spectrum, these waves present a succession of harmonic components.
-These waveforms are specified in equations~\ref{sinusoid},~\ref{sawTooth},~\ref{triangular} and~\ref{square}, illustrated in Figure~\ref{fig:formasDeOnda}.
+Other artificial waveforms are used in music for their spectral qualities and simplicity.
+While the sinusoid is an isolated node in the spectrum, any other waveform presents a succession of harmonic components (harmonics).
+The most basic waveforms are specified by Equations~\ref{sinusoid},~\ref{sawTooth},~\ref{triangular} and~\ref{square}, and are illustrated in Figure~\ref{fig:formasDeOnda}.
 These artificial waveforms are traditionally used in music for synthesis and oscillatory control of variables.
-They are also useful outside musical contexts\cite{Openheim}.
+They are also useful outside musical contexts~\cite{Openheim}.

-The sawtooth presents all components of the harmonic series with decreasing energy of $-6dB/octave$.
+The sawtooth presents all the harmonics with a decreasing energy of $-6dB/octave$\footnote{In musical jargon, an ``octave'' means a frequency and twice such frequency ($f$ and $2f$), or the bandwidth $[f,2f]$.}.
 The sequence of temporal samples can be described as:

-The triangular waveform present only odd harmonics falling with $-12dB/octave$:
+The triangular waveform has only odd harmonics falling with $-12dB/octave$:

-The square wave preservers only odd harmonics falling at $-6dB/octave$:
+The square wave also has only odd harmonics but falling at $-6dB/octave$: